Reuse

 • Keep experimental or project-specific logic local until the behavior is stable enough to share.

-• Promote stable subsystems into global definitions when multiple documents need the same logic.
+• Save stable subsystems as Global Blocks when multiple projects need the same logic.

 • Reuse assemblies by changing inputs at the reference level instead of branching definitions unnecessarily.

 A motor starter assembly is a concrete example.
-It may begin as a local project definition, then be refined into a global reusable subsystem once its inputs, logic, and outputs are proven across several projects.
+It may begin as a local project definition, then be refined into a Global Block once its inputs, logic, and outputs are proven across several projects.